Aftershock in Afghanistan as quake toll rises to 1,150 dead

-The country of 38 million people was already in the midst of a spiraling economic crisis that had plunged millions deep into poverty with over a million children at risk of severe malnutrition.

-The magnitude 6 quake on Wednesday that struck in the night as people were sleeping left thousands without shelter and brought into sharp focus the compounding needs of the country.
-Afghanistan remains cut off from the international monetary system, and aid groups lament having to pay local staff with bags of cash delivered by hand as nations refuse to deal directly with the Taliban.

-Aid organizations like the local Red Crescent and World Food Program have stepped in to assist the most vulnerable families with food and other emergency needs like tents and sleeping mats in Paktika province, the epicenter of the earthquake, and neighboring Khost province.
+Aid organizations like the local Red Crescent and U.N. agencies like the World Food Program have sent food, tents, sleeping mats and other essentials to families in Paktika province, the epicenter of the earthquake, and neighboring Khost province.

+Thousands of stone and mud-brick homes crumbled in the quake, which struck at night, often trapping whole families in the rubble.
+Many of those who survived spent the first night outside in a cold rain.
+Since then, villagers have been burying their dead and digging through the rubble by hand in search of survivors.

-The Taliban director of the Bakhtar agency said Friday the death toll had risen to 1,150 people from previous reports of 1,000 killed.
+The Taliban director of the state-run Bakhtar News Agency said Friday the death toll from the first quake had risen to 1,150 people.
 Abdul Wahid Rayan said at least 1,600 people were injured.

 The United Nations Office for the Coordination of Humanitarian Affairs has put the death toll at 770 people.